brainglobe/brainglobe-atlasapi/README.md

 ## Installation

-brainglobe-atlasapi works with Python >3.6, and can be installed from PyPI with:
+brainglobe-atlasapi can be installed from PyPI with:

 ```bash
 pip install brainglobe-atlasapi